 Part 1: A Guide to Rationalising Self-interest

-The notion that ‘no one is safe until everyone is safe’ or evidence of an ‘vaccine apartheid’ have become undeniable truths.
+The notion that ‘no one is safe until everyone is safe’, or evidence of an ‘vaccine apartheid’ have become undeniable truths.
 Yet, the divisive “each-for-themselves” approach for developed countries have persisted.
-High income countries have administered 44% of the world’s doses, while low-income countries have only administered 0.4%1 as of last month.
-A solution to improving vaccine access is ensuring the right for every country to make its own vaccines.
+High income countries have administered 44% of the world’s doses, whilst low-income countries have only administered 0.4% as of last month.
+A solution to improving vaccine access is ensuring the rights of every country to make their own vaccines.
 This principle is the crux of a raging international debate on suspending intellectual property (IP) rights protection, on coronavirus vaccines.